 Patrick is now on staff at The Cadets for their 2017 season as snare technician, and will be on the road with the corps for the summer's entirety.

 Pat is a recent graduate of the Rutgers Business School in New Brunswick, where he majored in marketing.
 He is excited to be able to continue his teaching career with United during this exciting stage in his life.

 Tenor Technician/Battery Instructor

 A current graduate student at the University of Massachusetts Amherst, Alex is quickly making a name for himself in the world of marching percussion.
-After spending a third of his life as a member of drum and bugle corps and marching bands, he is making the transition into educator and arranger; holding teaching positions at both The Cadets Drum and Bugle Corps and the UMass Minuteman Marching Band.
+After spending a third of his life as a member of drum and bugle corps and marching bands, he is making the transition into educator and arranger; holding teaching positions at both The Boston Crusaders Drum and Bugle Corps and the UMass Minuteman Marching Band.